ArchieAtkinson/berth/README.md

     pub mounts: Option<Vec<String>>,
     pub user: Option<String>,
     pub entry_dir: Option<String>,
-    pub mount_working_dir: bool,
 ````

 ### Container Naming

-Containers names are split into four, separated by a `-`
+Containers names are split into three, separated by a `-`:
-`berth-Test-a667d944e9480d0d-48779eb9beeaba8f`.
+`berth-Test-a667d944e9480d0d`

 The first part is simple, just `berth` to identify it as created by `berth`.

 The second part, which is `Test` in this example, is the name of the environment.
 This is set in the config file and during use of `berth`.

 The third part is a hash of the configuration used.
 This allows detecting changes and rebuilding containers if the configuration has changed.
-The last part is only present if the `mount_working_dir` option is set.
-This is a hash of the local working directory.
-This allows the same environment be used in multiple locations, each having there local project mounted.
+The hash is calculated after any additional parsing such as expansion of environmental variables.

 ## Commands?